Marlinspike Hall: Description

+Analysis

+”Indeed it seems that the château, along with the group it shelters, takes on the role of defining this fictitious geography, in a very specific way.
+Moulinsart, in its peaceful rural setting, figures in a sense the opposite of adventure”, commented Nathalie Aubert.

 Location

 Marlinspike Hall is located in Belgium.
-The original English language translators of the Tintin books caused some confusion to English speaking readers by giving the address of Marlinspike Hall as "Marlinshire, England" in The Secret of the Unicorn.
-However, details such as car number plates, traffic travelling on the right hand side of the road, and the appearance of the Marlinspike police (who wear the black and red uniforms of the Belgian Gendarmerie) confirm that Hergé's intention was to locate the Hall in his native Belgium.
+The original English language translators of the Tintin books caused some confusion to English-speaking readers by giving the address of Marlinspike Hall as "Marlinshire, England" in The Secret of the Unicorn.
+However, details such as car number plates, traffic travelling on the right hand side of the road, and the appearance of Marlinspike police (who wear the black-and-red uniforms of the Belgian Gendarmerie) confirm that Hergé's intention was to locate the Hall in his native Belgium rather than the left-hand driving United Kingdom.
 Moreover, it is explained in Red Rackham's Treasure that the Manor was built by an ancestor of Captain Haddock, the Chevalier François de Hadoque, a ship-of-the-line captain in the French Navy under King Louis XIV.
-In the Golden Press editions, the name Marlinspike Hall is Americanized to Hudson Manor, suggesting a location along the Hudson River in the state of New York.
+In the Golden Press editions, the name Marlinspike Hall is Americanized to Hudson Manor, suggesting a location along the Hudson River in the State of New York.